 On January 13, 1951, the 4 Buddies returned to the studios to record four more ballads: "Sweet Slumber", "My Summer's Gone", "Moonlight In Your Eyes", and "It Could Have Been Me."
 The latter two sides were inexplicably never released by Savoy, but are as good as any of the issued material.

 In February, "Sweet Slumber" was paired with the older "Don't Leave Me Now" for their second release, although at this time, "I Will Wait" had not yet hit the charts.
 "Sweet Slumber" made some noise in several local markets, but never achieved the status of "I Will Wait."
 In fact, "I Will Wait" was to be their only Top 10 hit registered on Billboard's national R&B charts.

-On July 6, the guys began a week at the Apollo Theater, along with Toni Harper, Bull Moose Jackson, and Dusty Fletcher.
+At the end of June 1951, they spent a week at the Earle Theater in Philadelphia (with Toni Harper, the 3 Peppers, and Patterson & Jackson).
+This was followed, on July 6, with a week at the Apollo Theater, along with Toni Harper, Bull Moose Jackson, and Dusty Fletcher.

 In September 1951, their next record was released: "Heart And Soul"/"Sin."
 When this didn't take off, Savoy paired "Simply Say Goodbye" and "Window Eyes" in December.
 And then all was quiet for a while.

 In November 1951, Savoy's Herman Lubinsky wrote the group a pretty nasty letter.
 He claimed that he could see the Dominoes and the Clovers all over the charts; where were the 4 Buddies???
 He went on to tell them to stop fighting with everyone (and themselves) and to start getting hits.
 He might have been more tactful, but his points were well-considered (even though getting a hit usually had more to do with black magic and record company bribery than an act's talent).